Crochet Rainbow Baby Sweater Pattern

 💡 Tips

-- If you want to adapt it to other sizes, increase or decrease initial chains in multiples of 2.
+- If you wish to adapt it to other sizes, increase or decrease initial chains in multiples of 2.

 - Natural Batik offers a very striking color gradient, ideal for this design.